SyncfusionExamples/integrating-syncfusion-pivot-table-with-ssas/Blazor/README.md

 2. Dependent packages will be automatically downloaded from nuget.org.

-3. Update the `PivotViewDataSourceSettings` in the `Index.razor` file:
+3. Update the `PivotViewDataSourceSettings` in the `Home.razor` file:
    - Replace `Url` with your SSAS server endpoint.
    - Replace `Catalog` with your SSAS database name.
    - Replace `Cube` with your Multidimensional model name.